CLOSE X

 Shop at Galleria Vittorio Emanuele II

 To the left of the Duomo is another of the city’s treasures, the Galleria Vittorio Emanuele II.
-Also known as Il Salorro di Milano, it’s an ornate 19th-century shopping arcade with ornate mosaic floors.
+Also known as Il Salorro di Milano, it’s an ornate 19th-century shopping arcade with elaborate mosaic floors.

 The Teatro alla Scala, one of the world’s renowned opera houses